 Another negative outcome of the debate on homosexuality is the government's use of threats against human rights defenders, particularly those that are critical of the Mutharika administration.
 In a televised speech on 6 March 2011, Malawi's President Mutharika encouraged his supporters to bring discipline into the country (Somanje 2011).
-This has heightened the risk of attacks against the leadership of CHRR and CEDEP, who have criticised the government for its stand on LGBT issues and various governance and human rights issues facing the country.
+This heightened the risk of attacks against the leadership of CHRR and CEDEP, who have criticised the government for its stand on LGBT issues and various governance and human rights issues facing the country.
 On 3 March 2011, CHRR offices were attacked (Sonani 2011).
-This was followed by threats - including death threats - made against CHRR executive director.
-These threats have made increased security of CHRR and CEDEP premises a matter of necessity.
+This was followed by threats - including death threats - made against the CHRR executive director, making increased security of CHRR and CEDEP premises a matter of necessity.

-Worse still, the government has been using the LGBT issue to divide civil society and isolate civil society organisations (CSOs) promoting LGBT rights.
-What is even more surprising is that some civil society leaders are using the same to attack their friends, tactfully avoiding other issues that the CSOs have raised.
-They have resigned themselves to the government's usual tactic of using the gay issue to win the hearts and minds of Malawi's conservatives and to divide civil society.
-In May 2011, President Mutharika held a secret meeting with board members of the NGOs umbrella body, the Council for Non Government Organisations in Malawi (CONGOMA), to discuss several issues affecting the NGO/government relationship.
-Media sources revealed that one of the issues on the table was the issue of minority rights.
+Worse still, the government has been using the LGBT issue to divide civil society and isolate CSOs promoting LGBT rights.
+What is even more surprising is that some civil society leaders are using the same issue to attack their friends, tactfully avoiding other matters raised by the CSOs.
+They have resigned themselves to the government employing the usual tactic of using the gay issue to win the hearts and minds of Malawi's conservatives and to divide civil society.
+In May 2011, President Mutharika held a secret meeting with board members of the NGOs' umbrella body, the Council for Non Government Organisations in Malawi (CONGOMA), to discuss several issues affecting the NGO/government relationship.
+Media sources revealed that one of the issues on the table was that of minority rights.
 A few days after the meeting, a delegation from CONGOMA approached CHRR and CEDEP executive directors to ask them to 'slow down on advocating for minority rights', a request the two flatly refused.
-Shortly afterwards, on 5 May, some board members of CONGOMA, led by chairperson, Victor Mhone, held a press conference in Lilongwe, during which they distanced themselves from the campaign for minority rights.
+Shortly afterwards, on 5 May, some CONGOMA board members, led by chairperson, Victor Mhone, held a press conference in Lilongwe, during which they distanced themselves from the campaign for minority rights.
 Mhone argued: